ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/xlate/readme.md

 ) as f:
     [print(f(input_string)) for input_string in input_strings]
 ````

+### Or you can use xlate as an explicitly instantiated class

 #### Here is a use importing the xlate class explicitly
 ```